inoxlang/inox/README.md

 It is released as a **single binary** that will contain all you need to develop, test and deploy web apps that are primarily rendered server-side.

-Applications are developped using Inoxlang, a programming language that deeply integrates with Inox's built-in database engine, testing engine and HTTP server.
+Applications are developped using **Inoxlang**, a programming language that deeply integrates with Inox's built-in database engine, testing engine and HTTP server.

 **Goals**: